Skip to main content

 1 Aim

 There are times when clinical colleagues working within adult and older person’s mental health and across learning disability services are required to arrange the transportation of patients for the purpose of escort or transfer.
 This may be due to the patient requiring a transfer to another inpatient facility, attending legal hearings, having escorted therapeutic leave, or being supported to undertake discharge preparation or therapeutic and community activities.
-There may also be times where clinical colleagues are responsible for organising transport arrangements for admission to an inpatient (or other) facility.
+There may also be times when clinical colleagues are responsible for organising transport arrangements for admission to an inpatient (or other) facility.

 In terms of inpatient services, it is recognised that there can be an increase in the level of risk a patient poses to either themselves or others when away from the supportive environment of the ward and clinical teams.
 It is important therefore that transportation activities are risk assessed, and where possible planned in advance, and that systems of working are implemented proportionate to the level of risk.

-Likewise in terms of community services, there may be times where clinical colleagues (working within an agreed scope of duties and role), are required to organise transport or transport patients.
+Likewise in terms of community services, there may be times when clinical colleagues (working within an agreed scope of duties and role), are required to organise transport or transport patients.
 It is acknowledged that at such times these employees are undertaking work activities on behalf of the trust and the risks associated with this must be assessed and effectively managed and documented accordingly.

 The purpose of this procedure is to set out the arrangements for when it is required for a patient to be transported or escorted by colleagues, with particular attention being paid to the assessment and proportionate management of any identified risks.
 The procedure will also outline the arrangements for procuring a taxi to transport a colleague when deemed appropriate to do so.